 This year the joint winners of National Grid’s Female Engineer of the Year title represent two of the many different paths an engineering career can take you on.
 Jagruti Pala manages engineering projects that connect up new energy generators to the grid, while Suzanna Bryant is out in the field testing and checking the safety of cutting-edge equipment used to help bring greener energy online.
 Here they share their stories of making it to the top as women in engineering.

 Jagruti Pala, Female Engineer of the Year

-Jagruti Pala is 36 and works as a Generator Connections Portfolio Manager.
+Jagruti works as a Generator Connections Portfolio Manager.
 “My team works with to connect all onshore generation customer projects to the transmission system across England and Wales, project managing and developing everything from the moment the customer signs the contract until they’re connected to the system.
 It’s exciting as the energy mix is changing and there are so many newer types of connection, like battery storage and solar, applying to connect to the grid,” she explains.

 This kind of practical challenge and ever-changing work environment is what attracted Jagruti to engineering in the first place.
 “I was always the kind of person who loved problem solving and finding out how things worked,” she recalls.

 After completing a BTEC National Diploma in Electronic and Electrical Engineering she went on to study Electronic and Electrical Engineering at Loughborough University.
 At college she was the only female student and at university she was one of just eight women out of 150 students.
 “Being around men all the time meant I did have to change to fit in.
 I had to learn about what had happened in the football and the latest cars, which I actually started to enjoy.
 But in the end I became gender blind and I just didn’t notice anymore,” she says.

 She joined National Grid in 2005 as a Power Systems Engineer and was sponsored to study a Masters in Electrical Power Systems Engineering at Manchester, becoming a Chartered Engineer in 2013.